YiboK/whisperGPT/README.md

 # whisperGPT Repo for CS639: Capstone Fall2023

 The whisperGPT folder contains the program that implements a program that is able to talk to the user.
 It uses GPT-4, Whisper-1, and TTS-1 models from OpenAI API.
+The Unity version is 2022.3.10f1.

 The program in this folder is used for develop and test the whisperGPT foler, and will be integrated into the VR program [here](https://github.com/YiboK/Holos)